ElazarK/content-docs/scripts/checkValue.md

 title: Check Value
 ---

 Gets a value and returns it.
-Use this in a playbook conditional tasks.
+Use this in playbook conditional tasks.
 Get a value from incident field, label or context, and act accordingly.
 If an array is returned. the first value will be the decision making value.

 ## Script Data